 One of the most time-consuming tasks for any restaurant manager is scheduling.
-You have to juggle your employees availability, swap shifts at the last minute and make sure you’re not going over preset hours for the week or the month.
-With scheduling software like ZoomShift, you can do all this and more in one simple program.
+You have to juggle your staff availability, swap shifts at the last minute and make sure you’re not going over preset hours for the week or the month.
+With an employee scheduling app like ZoomShift, you can do all this and more in one simple program.
 Scheduling is easy, collaborative, and includes features like the bulletin board, which allows you to have real-time conversations with employees.
 Using an employee scheduling software program will save you time, money and headaches and streamline your overall scheduling process.

 Google Documents: sharing and collaborating on files